There has been a steady decline in church attendance spanning the last two decades.

 In 2020, there were about 380,000 churches in the United States.
 Like it or not, people have options.
 They'll shop around for what fits them and their spiritual needs, so make yours stand out from the crowd.

 You don't have to be a graphic designer to come up with a big, bold, catchy logo.
-Websites like Canva give you the option of creating a logo from scratch or from a template, and you can access it from an app on your phone as well.
+Websites like Canva give you the option of creating a logo from scratch.
+It offers desktop and mobile features for optimal functionality.

 2. Market Your Church

 Now that you have a logo, send it out into the world to work its magic!
 Luckily, we live in an era where church marketing doesn't have to cost an arm and a leg.
-Start from within your existing congregation and work your way out.
+You can boost congregation size by starting within your existing congregation and working your way out with faith-based community outreach.

-You're going to want your logo on everything.
-Offering envelopes, letterheads, etc. Put your logo on t-shirts and sweatshirts; your parishioners will proudly wear them in public and become roaming advertisements.
+Put your logo on everything, including offering envelopes, letterheads, t-shirts, and sweatshirts; your parishioners will proudly wear them in public and become roaming advertisements.

-With any kind of signage, including yard signs, don't feel the need to include the word "church" if you're pressed for room.
+With signage, don't feel the need to include the word "church" if you're pressed for room.
 If people are interested in what's on the sign, they'll look it up.

 3. Increase Your Digital Presence

-Now that we've talked about good ole' fashioned print advertising, we have to address the digital aspect.
+Now that we've talked about good ole' fashioned print advertising, we should address the digital tools for church growth.

 A lot of pastors, priests and church staff are intimidated by the idea of digitally promoting their church, and rightfully so.
 In a world of TikTok challenges and hashtags, how on earth does a place of worship make its mark?